 Although depression is mostly invisible, there are some symptoms that are quite apparent.
 People with depression often feel fatigued and have trouble sleeping.
 They begin to lose interest in activities they once found pleasurable such as hobbies.
 Isolation soon follows at the same time their thinking and concentrating skills begin to diminish.

 Depression isn’t just an occasional feeling of sadness or loneliness that people experience from time to time.
 Instead, a person with depression will feel like they have sunk into a bottomless, dark pit with no way out a no hope for things to ever change.
+By knowing what to look for, you can help your loved one get the assistance that they need.

 Encourage them to get treatment.